-Some medicines may be affected by CIPROFLOXACIN AN.
+Some medicines may be affected by Ciprofloxacin-BW.
 These medicines include:

-- medicines used to treat arrhythmias (fast or irregular heartbeats) - theophylline, a medicine used to treat asthma - oral anticoagulants, warfarin and its metabolites, medicines used to stop blood clots - glibenclamide, a medicine used to treat diabetes - didanosine, a medicine used to treat viral infections - cyclosporin, a medicine used to suppress the immune system
+- medicines used to treat arrhythmias (fast or irregular heartbeats) - theophylline, a medicine used to treat asthma - oral anticoagulants, warfarin and its metabolites, medicine used to stop blood clots - oral antidiabetic agents - didanosine, a medicine used to treat viral infections

-- non-steroidal anti-inflammatory drugs (NSAIDs), medicines used to treat pain, arthritis and other inflammatory conditions - methotrexate, a medicine used to treat certain types of cancers, severe psoriasis or severe rheumatoid arthritis - duloxetine, a medicine used to treat depression and stress urinary incontinence - clozapine, a medicine used to treat schizophrenia - ropinirole, a medicine used to treat Parkinson's disease or restless legs syndrome - the local anaesthetic lidocaine, a medicine used to numb pain or cause loss of sensation - sildenafil, a medicine used to treat erectile dysfunction
+- cyclosporin, a medicine used to suppress the immune system - NSAIDs (non-steroidal antiinflammatory drugs), medicines used to treat pain, arthritis and other inflammatory conditions - methotrexate, a medicine used to treat types of cancers, severe psoriasis and severe rheumatoid arthritis - duloxetine, a medicine used to treat depression, anxiety, and nerve pain in people with diabetes - clozapine, a medicine used to treat schizophrenia - ropinirole, a medicine used to treat Parkinson's disease or restless legs syndrome - the local anaesthetic lidocaine, a medicine used to numb pain or cause loss of sensation - sildenafil, a medicine used to treat erectile dysfunction

-These medicines may be affected by CIPROFLOXACIN AN, or may affect how well it works.
+These medicines may be affected by Ciprofloxacin-BW, or may affect how well it works.
 You may need different amounts of your medicine, or you may need to take different medicines.

-Some medicines may interfere with the absorption of CIPROFLOXACIN AN.
+Some medicines may interfere with the absorption of Ciprofloxacin-BW.
 These include:

-- multivitamins, mineral supplements, antacids (used for indigestion) and other medicines containing iron, zinc, magnesium, aluminium or calcium - sucralfate, a medicine used to treat duodenal or stomach ulcers - medicines used to treat HIV infection - probenecid, a medicine used to treat gout - omeprazole, a medicine used to treat stomach ulcers and other conditions where stomach produces too much acid - sevelamer, a medicine used to treat high blood levels of phosphorus in patients with kidney disease who are on dialysis - metoclopramide, a medicine used to relieve nausea and vomiting, heartburn, and stomach pain
+- multivitamins, mineral supplements and other medicines containing iron, zinc, magnesium, aluminium or calcium - medicine used to treat HIV infection - sucralfate, a medicine used to treat duodenal or stomach ulcers - probenecid, a medicine used to treat gout - omeprazole, a medicine used to treat ulcers and other conditions where the stomach produces too much acid; - sevelamer, a medicine used to treat high blood levels of phosphorus in patients with kidney disease who are on dialysis metoclopramide, a medicine used to relieve nausea and vomiting; heartburn, and stomach pain

-You can still take these medicines while you are taking CIPROFLOXACIN AN.
-However, you must take CIPROFLOXACIN AN at least 2 hours before or 2 hours after taking any of these medicines.
+You can still take these medicines while you are taking Ciprofloxacin-BW.
+However, you must take Ciprofloxacin-BW at least 2 hours before or 2 hours after taking any of these medicines.
 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.

-How to take CIPROFLOXACIN AN
+How to take Ciprofloxacin-BW